Sebastianville/Billboard-best-and-worst-music/README.md

 b.
 Mouse over - user can move the cursor onto the "Song Title" element and the title will be displayed

 c.
-Mouse out - event is fired when the user moves the cursor so that it is no longer contained within the "Song Title"
+Mouse out - event is fired when the user moves the cursor so that it is no longer contained within the "Checkout the hit song"

 How you will be using array iteration?